puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chrome.md

 ---
-description: Google's open source browser
+description: The most popular browser
 keywords:
   - browser
   - google
 ---

-# Chromium
+# Chrome

-Chromium is a popular open source web browser created and maintained by Google.
+Chrome is a popular web browser created and maintained by Google.
-The Chromium codebase also used for multiple other browsers such as:

-- Chrome
-- Microsoft Edge
-- Opera
-- Brave

 Artemis supports parsing the list of artifacts below: